Bomus material: Ideal customer profile template, ICP checklist and survey template .

 Ideal customer profile focuses you on attracting high-quality leads who are similar to your key customers instead of prospecting everybody who might buy your product.

-Now, when the difference is clear, let’s dive into the step by step on how to create an ideal customer profile.
+Now, when the difference is clear, let’s dive into the step by step on how to create an ideal customer profile (or just ICP).

 Ideal customer profile definition